Skip to content

 Latency depends on the number of chunks in the knowledge base and whether the query embedding is cached.

-Search results are cached in-memory with a 2-minute TTL.
+Search results are cached for performance.
 The cache is automatically invalidated when documents are added to or removed from the knowledge base.